smolijar/gitwiki-thesis/src/test/usability.md

 All users qualified for the UI testing of the system.
 The UI of the system's prototype testing is conducted in combination of live testing and shared screen with voice chat.
-The testing provided only qualitative output in form of my notes I made during and after the testing.
+The testing provided only qualitative output in form a test log made during and after the testing.

 ## Outcome